By Sara Calabro

 Trigger points in the masseter can refer pain to the cheeks, lower jaw, upper and lower molar teeth, up into the eyebrow, and deep into the ear and around the temporomandibular joint (see picture above).
 Since the main function of the masseter muscle is to elevate the mandible (the lower jawbone), cases where the person has a hard time opening his mouth usually indicate trigger points in the masseter.
 One-sided tinnitus can be another clue.

-The sternocleidomastoid, or SCM, has two divisions, both of which can cause TMJ symptoms when affected by trigger points (see picture at right).
+The sternocleidomastoid, or SCM, has two divisions, both of which can cause TMJ symptoms when affected by trigger points.
 The sternal division primarily leads to pain above the eyebrow that spreads across the cheek and into the jaw.
 Pain may also appear at the back and top of the head.
 Trigger points in the clavicular division produce pain that’s more concentrated in and around the ear, as well as frontal headaches.

 Considered one of the facial muscles, the platysma is a sheath-like muscle that extends from around the jaw down over the clavicle.
 Trigger points in the platysma cause a diffuse pricking pain over the lower jaw.
 The pain is felt more on the surface, at the skin level, rather than deep in the muscle.